What is a trading system?

 A trading system is a tool used by traders that uses objective entry and exit criteria based on parameters that have been determined by historical testing on quantifiable data.
 Systems are run on computers or servers and linked to an exchange for trading.
 Developers will send systems revisions (updates) as they see fit.
-Revisions can be instant messaged to Striker as developers modify stop orders as well.
+Revisions can be emailed to Striker as developers modify stop orders as well.

 Trading the futures and equity markets using a trading system provides the discipline to overcome the fear and greed that in many cases paralyzes a trader and prevent making timely decisions.
 Each order placed is governed by a pre-determined set of rules that does not deviate based on anything other than market action.

 Like all kinds of tools, trading systems if not used properly, can be dangerous to the trader's economic health.
 The trader should evaluate tolerance to high-risk futures trading, risk capital and the ability to withstand equity draw-down as well as the cost in terms of both time and money to trade in the futures markets.

 How do I know if the system is any good?

 One of the key elements of a trading system is the ability to be back-test for hypothetical performance using quantifiable data.
 Recognizing that hypothetical results have not been market-tested and that they are usually provided by the system vendor who is in the business of selling trading systems, the trader can obtain some idea as to the trading systems characteristics.
 However, the only true test of a system is to see how it performs in actual trading where market slippage and trading cost are a part of the record.
 As a result, there can be a significant difference between hypothetical and actual results and neither is any guarantee of future trading results.

 How much money do I need?

 The minimum deposit to open a futures trading account varies by the broker.
 In addition, the prospective trader should only consider opening a futures account when the trader has sufficient risk capital, due to the leverage in futures trading.

 How do I get started?